Museum of Jewish Heritage: History

+The original core exhibition was redesigned, opening in June 2022.
+Although the earlier exhibition provided a comprehensive treatment of the rise of Nazis and the Holocaust on its second floor, the visitors' introduction to the museum was altered.
+A rotunda at the entrance, with a multimedia exhibition describing the differences of Jewish communities around the world as well as the commonality of Jewish culture, religious observance and values, was replaced by an exhibition wall focusing on April, 1943, when a confluence of key events in Holocaust history occurred.
+Other design changes eliminated the chronological approach as well as the basic museum path, reducing the context of the Holocaust in terms of Jewish history in favor of an emphasis on the Holocaust itself.
+Instead of visitors moving along the perimeters of the building, viewing a timeline with artifacts and then interacting chronologically with thematic rooms opposite the timeline, the viewer was given a path through a series of rooms organized by theme and making greater use of photographic enlargements and fewer artifacts.
+A technological innovation was the use of interactive holographs of survivors, programmed to answer the most likely questions visitors' might have.

-On the morning of January 8, 2021, a Confederate flag was tied to the front door of the museum, less than two days after the 2021 storming of the United States Capitol by a pro-Donald Trump mob, some of whom carried Confederate flags into the Capitol building.
+On the morning of January 8, 2021, a Confederate flag was tied to the front door of the museum, less than two days after the January 6 United States Capitol attack by a pro-Donald Trump mob, some of whom carried Confederate flags into the Capitol building.
 The discovery of the flag prompted the filing of an aggravated harassment complaint.

-In August 2022 Inna Vernikov criticized the Museum for allegedly canceling an event featuring Florida governor Ron DeSantis, and called on donors to pull funding from the museum.
+In August 2022 Inna Vernikov withdrew her $5,000 donation to the museum for allegedly banning Florida governor Ron DeSantis from their events, though the museum denied banning anyone.

 Exhibitions and Installations

-The museum's collection contains more than 30,000 objects relating to Jewish history and the Holocaust.
+The museum's collection contains more than 30,000 objects relating to Jewish history and The Holocaust.
 These objects are used in a variety of exhibitions and installations.

 Auschwitz.
 Not long ago.
 Not far away

 This special exhibition opened in May 2019 and ran until August 30, 2020.

 Ordinary Treasures: Highlights From The Museum Of Jewish Heritage Collection

 This exhibition features drawings and everyday items, many of which were donated by the relatives of the original owners.
 The exhibition shows some aspects of daily life for European Jews under Nazi rule.